 Effective Training Evaluation Questions

-For any training evaluation to be effective it must be based on well-constructed questions.
+For any training evaluation form to be effective it must be based on well-constructed questions.
 Our example training evaluation template forms and extensive Question Library contain questions that have been carefully optimized, which means they:

-- are linked to training objectives
+- are linked to the training objectives

 - are stated clearly and indicate how to respond

 - test what they are actually designed to test

 - limit the number of response choices (so as not to be confusing)

 - do not assume the respondent knows the answer to the question